How to Square a Foundation: A Step-by-Step Guide for Builders

 The 3-4-5 rule is a practical application of the Pythagorean theorem used by builders:

 • Three feet, four feet, and five feet are the lengths of the sides of a right triangle.
-This also works with 3 meters, 4 meters and 5 meters as the measurement.
+This also works with 3 meters, 4 meters and 5 meters as the measurement.- This method is scalable.
+For larger projects, you can double the measurements (6-8-10, 9-12-15 feet).

 • It’s a quick way to ensure your corners are at 90 degrees without complex calculations.